plotly/dash-sample-apps/apps/dash-daq-satellite-dashboard/README.md

 ## About the app

-A Dash application that tracks satellites and displays live data captured by them.
+A Dash application that simulates satellite tracking and displays live data captured by them.

 ### Satellite